 The Physical Education room is equipped for football, basketball, cricket, hockey and all track and field events.
 It also has indoor games equipment for badminton, table tennis, chess and carom.
 Children from Classes 2 to 12 use the equipment.
 Abacus also boasts of a small football field, basketball court, playgrounds, and courtyard cum open auditorium.

-The School Counsellors – The areas that are looked at by the School Counsellors are transitions, adapting to change, identifying learning strengths and challenges, interpersonal relations, as well as career guidance and counselling.
+The School Counsellors – The school’s approach to counselling is towards the well being and happiness of all the members of the school community.
+The areas that are looked at by the School Counsellors are transitions, adapting to change, identifying learning strengths and challenges, interpersonal relations, as well as career guidance and counselling.
 In Group Work the Counsellor works with whatever emerges in the group.
 Individual follow up as well as meetings with parents if required are also part of this process.

 Special Educators help to identify difficulties that children may have in learning.
 It also enables early identification, intervention and offers special support classes.Top